1948 Globetrotters–Lakers game: Background

-The Lakers, who took their name from Minnesota's designation as the "Land of 10,000 Lakes", were members of the Basketball Association of America (BAA), which was the precursor to the National Basketball Association (NBA).
-As a black team, the Globetrotters were not allowed into that league, or any professional league.
+As a black team, the Globetrotters were not allowed into the NBL or the BAA.
 A year earlier, Jackie Robinson had broken the color barrier in professional baseball, but basketball remained segregated.
 Four black basketball players had briefly been on various teams in another league, the National Basketball League.
 But when a fight between a white player and a black player during a game in Syracuse, New York, triggered a riot in the stands, black players quietly disappeared from the league.

 Many sports fans, team owners, and coaches did not want to see teams integrated.
 Some held the racist view that blacks were not equipped for sports like basketball that required coordination, strategy, and finesse.
 In 1941, Dean Cromwell, the assistant head coach for the U.S. track team at the 1936 Summer Olympics, which included Jesse Owens, wrote that black athletes excelled in certain events because they were closer to primitive man than white men were.

 Racism dominated other aspects of the Globetrotters' lives as well.
 The night before the game, the team checked into the same small two-story rooming house on the segregated South Side of Chicago that they visited every time they were in town.
 Called Ma Piersall's, its rooms were tiny, no more than ten feet by ten feet, and featured sagging single beds.
 Across town, the Lakers spent the night at the popular, luxurious, high-rise Morrison Hotel where a month earlier a black actress had been denied a room and told to find a room in a "South Side hotel for colored people".